 Exam Day Info

 Read Information for Test-Takers (PDF 1.5MB) to find out more about the CLEP program, exam preparation materials and the actual exam day.
-A new publication of the Information for Test-Takers, featuring some policy changes, will be made available online on August 4, 2014.

 Before Exam Day

 Step 1: Create an Account Through the My Account Registration Portal to: